tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __EntityManagerFactory getEntityManagerFactory()__

->  Returns the underlaying entity manager factory.
+Returns the underlying _EntityManagerFactory_.
 This will return null if isValid() return false!

+Be very careful what you do with this!
+It is managed by this service!

 }